Thomas E. Müller: Organometallic chemistry

-During his early research, Müller worked on organometallic chemistry with an interest in the hydroamination of alkenes and alkynes.
-His research on the catalytic activity of transition metals on the hydroamination of alkynes revealed that [Cu(CH3CN)4]PF6 and group 12 metals salts have the highest catalytic activity and that of d8 or d10 electronic configuration is present in all catalytically active complexes.
-In another research he analyzed the Palladium-Catalyzed Cyclization of 6-Aminohex-1-yne and observed [Pd(Triphos)](CF3SO3)2 complex has the highest catalytic activity and also mentioned that ion-exchanged zeolites are at least as active in the hydroamination of 6-aminohex-1-yne as the corresponding homogeneous catalysts.
+During his early research, Müller worked on organometallic chemistry with an interest in the catalytic hydroamination of alkenes and alkynes.
+His research on the catalytic activity of transition metals in the hydroamination of alkynes revealed that [Cu(CH3CN)4]PF6 and group 12 metals salts have a particularly high catalytic activity and that a d8 or d10 electronic configuration is present in all catalytically active complexes.
+In another research, he analyzed the palladium-catalyzed cyclization of 6-aminohex-1-yne and observed the organometallic complex [Pd(triphos)](CF3SO3)2 to have the highest catalytic activity and also mentioned that ion-exchanged zeolites are at least as active in the hydroamination of 6-aminohex-1-yne as the corresponding homogeneous catalysts.
 Later, he observed that the presence of protons drastically increases the rate of hydroamination reactions catalyzed by Lewis acidic metals and that supported Rh(I), Pd(II) and Zn(II) complexes have particularly high catalytic activity and selectivity.

-Apart from finding new catalysts for the hydroamination of alkenes and alkynes, Müller has also determined the X-ray crystal structure of the transition-metal catalyst [PdCl(triphos)](CF3SO3) that is active for the intra-molecular hydroamination of alkynes and novel hydroamination reactions in a liquid–liquid two-phase catalytic system which showed efficient results.
+Apart from finding new catalysts for the hydroamination of alkenes and alkynes, Müller has also determined the X-ray crystal structure of the transition-metal catalyst [PdCl(triphos)](CF3SO3) that is active for the intramolecular hydroamination of alkynes and developed novel reaction systems for hydroamination reactions, such as a liquid–liquid two-phase catalytic system which showed efficient results.

 Polymer chemistry

-Müller is most known for his work in the polymer industry, especially for his approach towards creating multiple sustainable processes for the synthesis and formation of polymers, including a process for manufacturing poly oxazolidinone polymer compounds.
-He also proposed a method to synthesize polyether ester carbonate polyols by catalytically adding alkylene oxide and carbon dioxide to an H-functional initiator substance in the presence of a double metal cyanide catalyst.
-Afterwards, he established a process of creating heterocycle-functional polyoxyalkylene polyol by reacting polyoxyalkylene polyol having unsaturated groups with a heterocyclic compound as well as a method for producing polyether thiocarbonate polyols, multiple bond-containing prepolymer as elastomer precursor, and for the synthesis of polyoxazolidinone compounds.
+Müller is most known for his work in the polymer industry, especially for his approach towards creating multiple sustainable processes for the synthesis and formation of polymers, including a process for manufacturing polyoxazolidinone polymer compounds.
+He also proposed a method to synthesize polyether ester carbonate polyols by catalytically adding alkylene oxide, anhydrides and carbon dioxide to an H-functional initiator substance in the presence of a double metal cyanide catalyst.
+Afterwards, he established a process of creating heterocycle-functional polyoxyalkylene polyols by reacting polyoxyalkylene polyols having unsaturated groups with a heterocyclic compound as well as a method for producing polyether thiocarbonate polyols, multiple bond-containing prepolymers as elastomer precursors, and for the synthesis of polyoxazolidinone compounds.

-Müller's has elucidated reaction pathways at the initial steps of trioxane polymerization and provided molecular-level insight which benefits further production and properties of polyoxymethylene.
-In addition to that, he introduced a method for substituting ether units in polyether polyols with oxymethylene moieties to obtain Hydroxy-terminated polyoxymethylene-co-polyoxyalkylene multi-block telechels.
-A Density Functional Theory (DFT) study evaluated that the co-polymerization of CO2 and ethylene by palladium catalyst is feasible if the ligand set is chosen properly.
+Müller's has elucidated reaction pathways at the initial steps of trioxane polymerization and provided molecular-level insight which benefits further production and properties of polyoxymethylenes.
+In addition to that, he introduced a method for substituting ether units in polyether polyols with oxymethylene moieties to obtain hydroxy-terminated polyoxymethylene-co-polyoxyalkylene multi-block telechels.
+A density functional theory (DFT) study evaluated that the co-polymerization of CO2 and ethylene by palladium catalyst is feasible if the ligand set is chosen properly.